resyst/blm_xiv/dsr.md

 eydis plan (also kinda works)

+- no caster lb2 on meteors (for our group)

 ## Double Dragons

 don't know how the two plans in the blm dsr channel fare

+- caster lb3 but when will it happen???
+  - caster lb3 is 4.5s cast with ~8s anilock (healer rescue lets yo move but gcd still locked)
+  - transpose into ui1 from af3, caster lb3, ice paradox to refresh

 ## Dragon King